Skip to main content

 You can get the JSON file for the sample workflow detailed here.

-See it in Orkes Playground
+See it in Orkes Developer Edition

 Sample workflow created for loan origination using Conductor